mnot/I-D/safe-hint/draft.md

 Thanks to Alissa Cooper, Ilya Grigorik, Emma Llanso and Jeff Hughes for their comments.

 # Using "safe" on Your Web Site

-Web sites that allow configuration of a "safe" mode can add support for the "safe" preference incrementally; since it will not be supported by all clients immediately, it is necessary to still have a "manual" safety configuration option.
+Web sites that allow configuration of a "safe" mode (for example, using a cookie) can add support for the "safe" preference incrementally; since the preference will not be supported by all clients immediately, it is necessary to still have a fallback configuration option.

-When honouring the safe preference, it is important that it not be possible to disable it through the Web UI, since "safe" may be inserted by an intermediary (e.g., at a school) or configured and locked down by an administrator (e.g., a parent).
+When honouring the safe preference, it is important that it not be possible to disable it through the Web interface, since "safe" may be inserted by an intermediary (e.g., at a school) or configured and locked down by an administrator (e.g., a parent).

 The safe preference is designed to make as much of the Web a "safe" experience as possible; it is not intended to be configured site-by-site.
-Therefore, if the user expresses a wish to disable "safe" mode, the site should remind them that the safe preference is being sent, and ask them to consult their administrator.
+Therefore, if the user expresses a wish to disable "safe" mode, the site should remind them that the safe preference is being sent, and ask them to consult their administrator (since "safe" might be set by an intermediary or locked-down Operating System configuration).

+As explained in {{safe}}, responses that change based upon the presence of the "safe" preference need to either carry the "Vary: Prefer" response header field, or be uncacheable by shared caches (e.g., with a "Cache-Control: private" response header field).
+This is to avoid an unsafe cached response being served to a client that prefers safe content (or vice versa).